CatX711/CatX711/README.md

 After that, I got bored again, and took a year long break.
 After that, I randomly had an idea to make a game about the...
 Tardis, for... some reason?
 I don't know.
 Still, I had a blast making it, and recorded it all in something my dad had told me about ever since 2020.
 Github!
 CatX711 was born!
-I recorded as much stuff in there as possible, and plenty more was tucked away in PyCharm.
+I recorded as much stuff in there as possible, like Coffee Game and Forge-Battle, and plenty more was tucked away in PyCharm.
-But, alas, after a solid 7 months or so, I bored.
+But, alas, after a solid 7 months or so, I got bored.
 Again. 🤦‍♂️ Recently, I got back into coding.
 It's been very fun, and I hope to not get bored of it anymore.
 I love harnessing my imagination and knowledge of python to make my own little stories.
 My favourite things I have made are probably...
 The T.A.R.D.I.S series, Pie OS and it's revamped version (which I have not uploaded to github)